 Shallowford Animal Hospital is not only a veterinary clinic, but also a full service hospital.
 An integral part of a hospital is a surgical service.
 Our doctors are highly skilled surgeons who are not only extremely experienced, but are always improving their techniques and learning new procedures.
-Tumor removal, foreign object removal, cesarean sections, sterilization procedures and declawing are all common surgeries that our doctors perform.
+Tumor removal, foreign object removal, cesarean sections, sterilization procedures are all common surgeries that our doctors perform.

 If your pet undergoes surgery at Shallowford Animal Hospital, they will receive constant monitoring while under anesthesia by our staff.
 Once out of surgery and in intensive care your pet is closely monitored until considered stable.
 Most of our patients are released to go home within one to three days, where they heal the best.